 View Pane

-MaestroThe UI design product. | Form Builder | 18.05 This feature was introduced in 18.05.
+MaestroThe UI design product. | Form Builder | 24.04This feature was updated in 24.04

 The Maestro editor provides the View pane to visualize a selected component in a hierarchical list of the components used in the current design.
-This list can be a more efficient way of navigating the structure of a design than working within the Wireframe.
+The component list can be a more efficient way of navigating the structure of a design than working within the Wireframe.
 The hierarchy you see is determined by the form’s template, so even if a Form Builder does not have permission to make changes to some components, the View pane always displays the dialogs and modal pages.
 This is handy in navigating through large forms.

 Note